 Airfare, other than those offered in the program; visa and/or passport expenses; arrival and departure taxes, if applicable; transfers other than those listed in the program, lodging and meals other than those offered in the program; mandatory evacuation insurance; recommended travel insurance; personal expenses, such as beverages from bar; laundry service, telephone calls, use of Internet or other means of communication, etc.; gratuity to ship's crew at the end of the voyage.
 Fuel surcharge may apply.

-In case of a delay on the return flight to Punta Arenas from Antarctica, passengers on board the ship will continue cruising to nearby places until the return flight to Punta Arenas is authorized.
+In case the return flight to Punta Arenas is anticipated, passengers will disembark the ship and fly to Punta Arenas up to one day earlier than indicated in the itinerary.
+On arrival, accommodation at the Cabo de Hornos Hotel or similar will be provided.
+All other inclusions will remain per the original itinerary.
+In case of a delay on the return flight to Punta Arenas, passengers on board the ship will continue cruising to nearby places until the return flight to Punta Arenas is authorized.
 Full board and all excursions are included.
-No refunding for whatever reason is foreseen.
+No refund will be extended for any reason whatsoever.

 Aircraft for Antarctic flights: